sonyhome/PWM_Servomotor_Animatronics_with_Adafruit_PCA9685/README.md

-# PWM_Servomotor_Animatronics_with_Adafruit_PCA9685
+# PWM Servo Motor Animatronics for Adafruit PCA9685
- Arduino sketches to tune and control PWM motors using Adafruits PCA9685, featherette or other I2C servo drivers
+ Arduino sketches to tune and control PWM motors using Adafruits PCA9685, featherette or other I2C servo shield, compatible with the Adafruit_PWMServoDriver library.
+Other libraries/control boards might be usable by swapping the library funtion calls.

 ---

 ## Overview
-Arduino program to manually set the range of motion of **PWM Servo Motors** using Serial port console inputs, for use with an Adafruit PWM servo shield.

-This program can be useful for people who need to manually carefully adjust the range of motion of their motors for their project.
-It allows manually adjusting the limits of motion as the motor(s) move, so the range can be visually inspected for precise motion range.

----

-## History
-This program was written to test the range of animation for the Barbari lion animatronic motors, controlled by an [AdaFruit nRF52 Bluefruit LE board](https://www.adafruit.com/product/3406), but should work with any Arduino style board.
-By default this program can control simulataneously up to 8 motors.
-The menu allows to toggle motors on and off, set their motion range limit and the speed of the movement.
+These programs were written to find, test and validate the range of motion of PWM motors for animation of the Barbari lion animatronic costume head.
+The program is loaded on an [AdaFruit nRF52 Bluefruit LE](https://www.adafruit.com/product/3406) microcontroller board, but should work with any Arduino style board (I am testing on an UNO).
+The code builds on the Adafruit_PWMServoDriver library which can only support a subset of I2C PWM controller shields from Adafruit.

-All motors can be on and moving simultaneously, while receiving commands from the Serial console.
+All motors can be turned on to move simultaneously, while receiving commands from the Serial console.
 When a motor is active, it updates the Serial console when it reaches the end of its range of motion.

-This program is also a good illustration of storing states to "do multiple things at the same time", which is something first time Arduino programmers struggle to do.
+The programs are also a good illustration of storing states to "do multiple things at the same time", which is something first time Arduino programmers struggle to do.

 ## Version
 1.0